-Is there anything wrong with offering a biographical portrait of a Supreme Court nominee that mentions his or her religious affiliation?
-Of course not.
+There is nothing wrong with offering a biographical portrait of a Supreme Court nominee that mentions his or her religious affiliation.
 But there is a monumental difference between a descriptive article and one that posits a cause-and-effect relationship between one's religious beliefs and one's likely rulings from the bench.
 The former is good journalism; the latter is yellow journalism.
+Everyone recognizes what the code words "fervent personal beliefs" mean.